panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
-Theme Kit and other tools in this nexus fail to achieve fluidity imp.
+Theme Kit and other tools in this nexus fail to achieve fluidity (imo).
 Syncify is how I handle theme creation, development and maintenance, it's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

 # Install